ahmed2000ai/Shopwyz/docs/feature-checklists.md

   - [ ] `list.created`
   - [ ] `list.updated`
   - [ ] `list.deleted`
+- [ ] When returning a list, include each item's category (if any).
+- [ ] Sort items by category.sortOrder (category without sortOrder or null go last), then item name.

 ## 2.2 List Item CRUD
 - [ ] Create list item.